-Daily monitoring for ticks and careful removal of ticks with a tick hook is essential because infected ticks have to feed for several hours before disease transmission occurs.
-Plus ....
+- Daily monitoring for ticks and careful removal of ticks with a tick hook is essential because infected ticks have to feed for several hours before disease transmission occurs.
+Plus.... - Chemical tick protection with veterinary licenced spot-ons, collars and tablet products, offer you a wide variety of very effective options, particularly when used with daily monitoring.
+These are included in our cat and dog Orchard Health Plans.

-· Chemical tick protection with veterinary licenced spot-ons, collars and tablet products, offer you a wide variety of very effective options, particularly when used with daily monitoring.
 So please let our helpful team advise you on keeping your pets safe from ticks and tick-borne diseases.